williamardianto/solid/README.md

-# Example of SOLID principle in Java
+# Example of SOLID principles in Java

 ## Single Responsibility